 The physical and mental symptoms caused by the menopause feed into the loss in confidence of women in their workplaces.
 The primary impact, is that work is made more difficult (86%).
 Not all workplace environments offer supportive spaces for women to discuss how they're affected.
-Only half of women (49%) felt comfortable having a conversation with their employer about their experiences around the menopause, and only 41% felt their workplace had created a culture where talking about the menopause was no longer taboo.
-All this has led to nearly half (49%) of women considering leaving work due to their experiences.
-Women over 50 represent the fastest growing segment of the workforce, so there can be few companies where the menopause is not being experienced by some of the staff.
+Only half of women (49%) felt comfortable having a

+Women over 50 represent the fastest growing segment of the workforce, so there can be few companies where the menopause is not being experienced by some of the staff.32